h-joo/leetcodestudy/README.md

 name the files with the number of attempt (e.g. `week0/valid_boomerang_01.py`) and submit them in a separate PR.

+## Code reviews

+The tutor will review the code and leave comments with accordance to code styling and improvements such as simplificiation.
+Although regular code reviews wouldn't involve in self-conflicting suggestions (deleting a variable vs renaming the same variable), I will do suggest those as this is not actually about making changes, it's about general improvement in the mentees coding style.

 ## Discussion session

 We will gather in groups and every attendees will explain their approach